Theresa May: Post-premiership (2019–present)

 On 13 July 2021, May was one of 24 Conservative MPs who voted against their party, defying the whip for the first time in 24 years, over the government's proposal to cut its foreign aid budget.
 She criticised the government, saying in an address to Parliament, "We made a promise to the poorest people in the world.
 The Government have broken that promise."

-May was critical of Boris Johnson after the publication of the summary of the Sue Gray report, stating "either my right honourable friend had not read the rules or didn't understand what they meant and others around him, or they didn't think the rules applied to Number 10.
+Amid the Partygate scandal, May was critical of Boris Johnson after the publication of the summary of the Sue Gray report, stating "either my right honourable friend had not read the rules or didn't understand what they meant and others around him, or they didn't think the rules applied to Number 10.
 Which was it?"

-On 16 March 2022, Russia banned May from visiting the country over the war in Ukraine.
+On 16 March 2022, Russia banned May from visiting the country over its invasion of Ukraine.